-- Overvoltage protection
+- Over voltage protection

-- Undervoltage protection
+- Under voltage protection

 - Loss of sensing

-- Rotating diode monitor
+- · Rotating diode monitor

-- Overexcitation protection
+- · Over excitation protection

-- Reverse VAR detection
+- · Reverse VAR detection

-- Underfrequency protection
+- Under frequency protection

 - Instantaneous field over current trip

 - Optional reverse power relay

 - Loss of frequency

-The digital voltage regulator can be set up for a specific application by using the configurable parameters.
+The digital voltage regulator can be set up for a specific application by using the parameters that can be configured.
 Parameters are preset at the factory.
 Parameters may need to be adjusted in order to meet the specific requirements of a site.
 The digital voltage regulator also detects faults and sets the appropriate alarm or caution.
 Certain system parameters can also be monitored on the display of the digital voltage regulator.